open-mmlab/mmhuman3d/docs/contribute_dataset.md

 (2) BaseModeConverter (refer to `mmhuman3d/data/data_converters/lsp.py` for an example)

-LspConverter has a `convert_by_mode` function which outputs multiple preprocessed .npz file with different modes defined in ACCEPTED_MODES.
+If your dataset requires different handling (modes) for training and test set, you can inherit BaseModeConverter.
+For instance, LspConverter has a `convert_by_mode` function which outputs multiple preprocessed .npz file with different modes defined in ACCEPTED_MODES.
 ```
 @DATA_CONVERTERS.register_module()
 class LspConverter(BaseModeConverter):